MatiasIac/mockapi/README.md

 ### Configuring MockAPI

-Edit ```config.yaml``` to add your own endpoints, responses, parsers and data.
+Edit ```.mockapi-config``` to add your own endpoints, responses, parsers and data.
+Use standard YAML notation for this file.

 #### Main entry points

+**port** - Specify the HTTP port to be used by MockAPI to expose the defined endpoints.

+**enableCors** - Enable/Disable CORS for MockAPI.

+**externalModulesPath** - Optional configuration.
+Allows to specify a different path where the user custom handlers are located.

 **data** -
 Holds and describe the available data for all endpoints and responses.

-**port** - Specify the HTTP port to be used by MockAPI to expose the defined endpoints.

 **endpoints** - Describe all available endpoints, its verbs and responses.

 **log** - Define MockAPI log level.

-**handler** - Import a custom data handler,
+**customHandlers** - Import a custom HTTP data handler.
+Use these custom handlers to manipulate the output of your responses for a particular endpoint.

 Within ```data``` entry, it is possible to define how the data must be handled.
-There are three built-in handlers that comes with MockAPI.
+There are three built-in readers that comes with MockAPI.

 **csv** - Reads the defined data as CSV.